Inverse Design of Amorphous Materials with Targeted Properties: Results

 However, to learn the relationship between the atomic structure and the amorphous materials properties, a different training dataset is required that contains samples with the same composition but different atomic structures and resulting properties.
 For example, this can be achieved by varying the melt-quench procedure, e.g., by changing the cooling rate~\cite{li2017cooling} or varying the pressure~\cite{svenson2014composition}.
 Samples generated by a model trained on such data can still be expected to be synthesizeable by varying the parameters of the melt-quench procedure.
 As an alternative, we here rely on the natural disorder of the atomic structure in amorphous materials.
 That is, although amorphous materials are homogeneous on a macroscopic scale, their structure varies on a local atomic scale.
 We can therefore use training samples containing relatively few atoms, in which certain structural features, such as ring sizes, network connectivity, or bond angles, deviate from the hypothetical average in an infinitely large sample.
 This will allow the diffusion model to learn the relationship between those structural features and the materials properties.
 With AMDEN, we can then generate much larger samples with structural features that could not be obtained from any traditional MD melt--quench procedure.

 To illustrate this approach, we train AMDEN on the amorphous silica dataset, which consists of relatively small unit cells containing 80 to 250 atoms, while we used larger unit cells for inference (350 to 500 atoms).
-Since all samples share the same composition, the model has to rely on the atomic structure to modify the properties of the generated samples.
+Since all samples share the same composition, the model has to rely on the atomic structure to modify the properties of the generated samples, providing a direct test of structural inverse design independent of composition.
+We note that no requenching or post-processing MD simulation is applied; all results below are evaluated directly on the AMDEN-generated structures.
 Inference results for our model trained on the silica dataset, conditioned on the shear modulus $G$ are shown in Fig.~\ref{fig:SiO2}a, revealing good correlation between the target and the predicted property.
 The model is thus capable of adjusting the shear modulus of the generated sample by purely acting on the atomic structure, even beyond the range observed in the training data (23.2\,GPa to 32.5\,GPa, 5$^\text{th}$ and 95$^\text{th}$ percentile, respectively) despite extrapolating to a larger cell size.

 Besides directly conditioning on macroscopic materials properties, microscopic structural features can also be used in AMDEN.
 This enables new exciting opportunities to explore structure--property relationships.
 To demonstrate this, we conditioned the model on the average ring size (i.e., a medium-range order structural feature)~\cite{guttman1990ring}, where the ring size is given by the number of \ch{Si} atoms included in a ring.
 A correlation plot between target and generated average ring size is shown in Fig.~\ref{fig:SiO2}b, showing a good correlation, especially for low target values, while the generated average ring size appears to plateau at around $5.25$.
 Nevertheless, this is beyond the range observed by the model in the training data (4.59 to 5.18, 5$^\text{th}$ and 95$^\text{th}$ percentile, respectively).
+We further verified that these enlarged generated cells remain physically realistic at the medium-range level by performing independent reference melt-quench MD simulations using the BKS potential~\cite{vanbeest1990force}, with an additional finite-size check using the Tersoff potential~\cite{munetoh2007interatomic} at three cubic supercell sizes (Supplemental Section~7 and Figs.~S11 and~S12).